areaDetector/ADFastCCD/docs/ADFastCCD/introduction.rst

 Introduction
 ============

-This is an :doc:`index` driver for the FastCCD detector produced by the detector group at Lawrence Berkeley National Laboratory.
+This is an :doc:`../index` driver for the FastCCD detector produced by the detector group at Lawrence Berkeley National Laboratory.
 The driver is supported under Linux.
 The driver acts as a high level driver over a lower level c-driver which communicates with the camera